pablopv81/TFM-PabloPV/README.md

 I. Disposiciones generales<br/>
 III.
 Otras disposiciones<br/>

 The final objective is trying to provide the last situation of an article or provision.
-Next figure shows the modificatins done over article 80.4 by BOE-A-2024-6086 (https://www.boe.es/diario_boe/txt.php?id=BOE-A-2024-6086)<br/>.
+Next figure shows the modifications done over article 80.4 by BOE-A-2024-6086 (https://www.boe.es/diario_boe/txt.php?id=BOE-A-2024-6086).
+Highlighted in grey what it has not changed.
+In yellow the new content from paragraph 4<br/>.
 ![2024-10-30 162612 (002)](https://github.com/user-attachments/assets/b27f4213-390e-4896-aa66-ad061644f4d0)